Struffoli - A Traditional Christmas Pastry from Naples

 - Adjust the salt according to the salt content of the preserves.

 Enjoy, friends!
-Whether it's a pastry for the holidays or a ritual of domestic warmth, Struffoli embodies the art of balancing sweet and savory, like every true Italian recipe.
-Enjoy them slowly, as they deserve.
+Whether as a holiday pastry or a ritual of domestic warmth, Struffoli embody the art of balancing sweet and savory, like every true Italian recipe.
+Savor them slowly, for they deserve it.
+The gentle balance of anise and citrus makes each bite a joyous celebration of Neapolitan tradition.

 How much of a capolavoro is this?